Necrotizing enterocolitis (NEC) is the death of tissue in the intestine. It occurs most often in premature or sick babies.

 When to Contact a Medical Professional

-Caplan M. Necrotizing enterocolitis of the neonate.
+Caplan M. Neonatal necrotizing enterocolitis.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
-Fanaroff and Martin's Neonatal-Perinatal Medicine .
+Fanaroff and Martin's Neonatal-Perinatal Medicine.
 10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap.
-94.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 94.